 - Identify significant historical events and people

 In English, we will be looking at non-fiction books and learning about Space.
-We will read Man on The Moon by Bartram Simon and do some drama work based on the story.
-We will then write our own space stories.
+We will learn to appreciate poetry and have a go at writing our own space poems.

 We will learn:

 - To listen to and discuss stories at a level beyond that at which they can read independently.

 - To participate in discussion about what is read to them, taking turns and listening to what others say.